 Please see the Health Services webpage for other important topics such as food allergies, health screenings, immunization requirements, mandated health examinations, and other timely health information.

 The purpose of homework is to provide opportunities for students to practice skills, gain exposure to material, preview content, and engage in individual and collaborative project work.
-High school students can expect to have homework assigned regularly.
+Families can expect students to have homework assigned regularly.

 Students are also encouraged to do the following: